fn-cooking/fn-cooking.github.io/_recipes/test.md

+---
-# ChuoTang - Denjang soup with ground fish in
+title: ChuoTang - Denjang soup with ground fish in
+---

 *the original recipes in korean only use loach, but you can use eel.*